Jacksonville/YoutubeDL/README.md

 I built in a search function that searches for your search term on youtube and scrapes the first response.
 Output can be controlled, allowing you to decide between the video or just audio output.

-I do not take  responsibility for any user's actions.
+I do not take  responsibility for any users actions.
 Enjoy

 ![Screenshot of the awesomeness](https://raw.githubusercontent.com/Jacksonville/YoutubeDL/master/ytd_gui.bmp)